Lena Okajima

 Lena Okajima (岡島 礼奈, Okajima Lena) is the founder and chief executive officer of ALE Co., Ltd.

 Career

-Lena founded the Japanese space entertainment company, ALE Co.,Ltd in 2011.
+Lena founded the Japanese space entertainment company, ALE Co., Ltd in 2011.
 Prior to ALE, she worked in bond investment and private equity at Goldman Sachs Japan.

-She is also an entrepreneur who founded two companies, an online gaming company and a business consulting company, in the past.
+She is also an entrepreneur who has founded an online gaming company and a business consulting company.
 She received her Ph.D. in Science from the University of Tokyo in 2008.

-ALE Co.,Ltd.
+ALE Co., Ltd.

 ALE stands for Astro Live Experiences.